 Richard Hazler, Ph.D., Penn State University

-Author, Bullying: Recognition & Response; Conflict Management: Angry Parents, Staff-to-Staff, Student Issues
+Author, Bullying: Recognition & Response; Conflict Management: Managing the Angry Parent, Staff-to-Staff, Student-to-Student

 Dr. Richard Hazler is a Professor of Counselor Education at Penn State University.
 He is particularly well known for his work in the areas of bullying, peer-on-peer abuse, and youth violence.
 He has published numerous professional articles and three books, including Breaking the Cycle of Violence: Interventions for Bullying and Victimization (1996), and appeared on national television programs such as ABC 20/20 and NBC Dateline.